wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-troubleshoot-HTTP-502-503.md

 # Troubleshoot: web app unavailable due to HTTP 502/503

-This article helps you troubleshoot HTTP 502/503 errors in your web app hosted in [Azure Websites](/documentation/services/web-sites/).
+This article helps you troubleshoot HTTP 502/503 errors in your web app hosted in [Azure Web App](/documentation/services/web-sites/).

 If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](/support/forums/).
 Alternatively, you can also file an Azure support incident.
 Go to the [Azure Support site](/support/contact/) and click on **Get Support**.

 ## Symptom

-When you browse to the web app, it returns a HTTP “502 Bad Gateway” or a HTTP “503 Service Unavailable”.
+When you browse to the web app, it returns a HTTP "502 Bad Gateway" or a HTTP "503 Service Unavailable".

 ## Cause